ssbarbee/ssbarbee/README.md

 <!-- Description about me -->
 <h2 align="center"> 🤔 About me 👨‍💻 </h2>
-Hey there! 👋 I'm <b>Filip Bozhinovski</b>, but you may know me as <b>ssbarbee</b> 🕵🏼‍♂️.
+Hey there! 👋 I'm <b>Filip Bozhinovski</b>, but you may know me as <b>ssbarbee</b>.
-Hailing from the beautiful country of <b>Macedonia 🇲🇰🇲🇰</b>, I'm passionate about creating innovative solutions 🖥️.
+Originating from the sunny realm of <b>Macedonia 🇲🇰🇲🇰</b>, I am enthusiastic about crafting innovative frontend solutions 🖥️.

-But I'm more than just a coding machine 🤖; I'm a genuine human on a mission to learn and craft remarkable projects with ❤️, all while connecting with amazing individuals along the way 🚀.
+However, I'm more than just a programming automaton 🤖.
+I'm an authentic individual driven by a passion to learn and create extraordinary projects with love ❤️, and in the process, I enjoy engaging with wonderful people on this journey 🚀.

 If you're seeking someone with a positive attitude, a thirst for knowledge, and a dedication to continuous learning 📚, look no further.
 Feel free to reach out for collaboration on exciting new projects 📨; I'm always open to working together!